 Bio

-Born and raised in New Zealand, actress Peata Panoho first developed a taste for showbiz at 8 years old, performing as one of a select group of young dancers in the Imperial Russian Ballet Company's The Nutcracker
+Born and raised in New Zealand, actress and stuntwoman Peata Panoho first developed a taste for showbiz at 8 years old, performing as one of a select group of young dancers in the Imperial Russian Ballet Company's The Nutcracker

 At the age of 12 she played flute in Beethoven's 'Emperor' Piano Concerto No.5 with the then Marlborough Youth Orchestra, and continued to perform in bands, orchestras & chamber groups around the South Island region until her acting & filmmaking careers took precedence in 2020.

-Peata has trained in M. Chekhov acting technique under Elena Stejko, devising at Massive Theatre Company, and camera & horse stunts with the NZ Stunt School.
+Peata has trained in M. Chekhov acting technique under Elena Stejko, devising at Massive Theatre Company, mau rākau (Māori weaponry) with Te Whare Tū Taua o Aotearoa, and stunts with the NZ Stunt School.

 Her theatrical appearances include company in The Phantom of the Opera, Aladdin in Roger Hall's Aladdin and Tuptim in The King & I.